 How to Consider an Arduino Starter Kit

-Another main criteria we had was whether the Arduino starter kit has ready-to-download comprehensive online materials.
+Another main criterion we used was whether the Arduino starter kit has ready-to-download comprehensive online materials.
 This is a must, because while working, you need to know everything about the kits in plain English.
 Even a novice with no experience in electronics and programming should be able to follow the online materials to learn Arduino on their own.
-For some of the Arduino kit manufacturers, we couldn’t find enough reading material on their websites.

-Here are our recommended finalists in Arduino starter kits.
+Here are our recommended best Arduino starter kits:

 1. Elegoo Uno R3: The Most Complete Starter Kit